neondatabase/website/content/docs/guides/liquibase-workflow.md

     liquibase.command.password: AbC123dEf
     ```

-4. Change the Source database `url`, `username`, and `password` settings to the correct values for the `blog` database on your `main` branch.
+4. Change the source database `url`, `username`, and `password` settings to the correct values for the `blog` database on your `main` branch.
 You can obtain the required details from the connection string you copied previously.
-You will have to swap out the hostname (`ep-cool-darkness-123456.us-east-2.aws.neon.tech`), username, and password for your own.
+You will need to swap out the hostname (`ep-cool-darkness-123456.us-east-2.aws.neon.tech`), username, and password for your own.

     ```env
     liquibase.command.referenceUrl: jdbc:postgresql://ep-cool-darkness-123456.us-east-2.aws.neon.tech:5432/blog